The Elite Workshop

 We also investigate the use of this technique in other skating maneuvers such as in high speed turns (tight turns) and transitions.
 We always encourage players to look for ways to incorporate toe starts into any area of hockey that requires acceleration.

-By Head Instructor Alan Noble
+By Instructor trainer Alan Noble